vudiep411/QuickVids-App/README.md

    ```
 5. Set up Sanity on web browser

-   visit <a href="https://www.sanity.io/docs/getting-started">Sanity</a> to complete the set up
+   Visit <a href="https://www.sanity.io/docs/getting-started">Sanity</a> to complete the set up

   <br/>